MicrosoftEdge/WebView2Feedback/specs/BrowserProcessExited.md

           // the browser has exited but before our handler gets to run, a new
           // browser process will be created and lock the user data folder
           // again.
 Do not attempt to cleanup the user data folder in these
           // cases.
+If this happens, the PID of the new browser process will be
-We check the PID of the exited browser process against the
+          // different to the PID of the older process, we check against the
           // PID of the browser process to which our last CoreWebView2 attached. if (pid == m_newestBrowserPid)
           {